jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 It's okay to be ignorant, it's not okay to play stupid.

 Before you ask:
 - do your homework.
-Search google, user forums, FAQs and read the manual.
-This ensures your problem can't be answered with a quick web search.
+Search google, user forums, FAQs and read the manual, ensuring a quick web search doesn't answer the problem.

 Formulating the Question:
 - While refining the question, you may develop a fix/work around yourself.
 - Write in clear, grammatical and well spelled language.
 Don't abuse smileys.
+- Use meaningful subject headers, a good convention being `object-deviation` e.g. "Help!
+Video doesn't work properly on my laptop" doesn't help, but "X.org 6.8.1 misshapen mouse cursor, Fooware MV1005 vid.chipset" is smart.
+This helps when thinking about the problem, and helps future users skim list of topics discussed in forum.
+- If you want to do something (not a bug), describe the goal first then the steps taken.
+This helps others know if the steps were wrong or not.
 - Be precise and informative about your problem:
     - describe environment in which it occurs
     - Describe the problem's symptoms in chronological order.
 You can also provide diagnostic options (e.g. -v for verbose).
     - research done.
-Include exact phrases googled to provide a record of searches that didn't help and direct others with similar problems to the thread.
+Add the phrases googled to provide a record of searches that didn't help and direct others with the same problems to the thread.
     - diagnostic steps taken and relevant changes made to configurations,
     - and if possible a way to reproduce the error.
 - Volume is note precision e.g. trim down large test cases
 - Describe the symptoms not your guesses.
 Label your guess in case you mention it.
 It's better to see raw evidence when debugging.
-- If you want to do sth (not a bug), describe the goal first then the steps you've taken.
-This helps respondents know if the path you chose was wrong or not.
 - Make it clear you're willing to help in finding a solution e.g. would someone provide a pointer?
 What other sites can I search?
-- Use meaningful subject headers, a good convention being `object-deviation` e.g. "Help!
-Video doesn't work properly on my laptop" doesn't help, but "X.org 6.8.1 misshapen mouse cursor, Fooware MV1005 vid.chipset" is smart.
-This also helps organize thinking about the problem, and helps future users skim list of topics being discussed in forum.
+- Be explicit in what you want, which ensures an upper bound on time and effort e.g. 'would you give me a pointer to a good explanation of X?' is better than 'Would you explain X, please?'.
+It's also better to have someone explain what's wrong with buggy code than have then fix it.
+- When asking about code, provide a small bug demonstrating test case (sometimes its impossible, but its good to try) and give a hint to the problem e.g. after line 7 I expected x but got y.
 - Avoid yes or no questions.

 When you ask: